Tagliatelle with Squid and Beans

 Steps

-1) Cut the already cleaned and gutted squid into thin rings.
+1) Cut the cleaned and eviscerated squid into thin rings.

 2) Oil a very large pan and add the garlic clove in its skin and the chili pepper.
-As soon as the garlic begins to brown, add the squid and let them brown well at high heat for about a minute, stirring often.
+As soon as the garlic starts to brown, add the squid and let them brown well over high heat for about a minute, stirring often.

-3) Pour in the white wine, let the alcohol evaporate and adjust the salt.
+3) Pour in the white wine, let the alcohol evaporate, and adjust the salt.
 Finally, add the cherry tomatoes and beans.
-Cover the pan and let it cook on the smallest burner, at low heat, for 12-15 minutes at most, stirring occasionally.
+Cover the pan and let it cook on the smallest burner, over low heat, for a maximum of 12/15 minutes, stirring occasionally.

-If the sauce dries too much before the squid is cooked, we can add a few tablespoons of pasta water.
+If the sauce dries out too much before the squid is cooked, you can add a few tablespoons of pasta water.

-4) In the meantime, start boiling water for the tagliatelle (fettuccine or tagliolini are also perfect).
-When it boils, salt it and add the tagliatelle, which we will cook very al dente.
+4) In the meantime, bring water to a boil for the tagliatelle (fettuccine or tagliolini also work well).
+When it boils, salt and add the tagliatelle to cook very al dente.

-5) Drain the tagliatelle, saving a ladle of cooking water; transfer them to the pan with the squid, also add some cooking water (it helps to blend better), stir and toss them in the sauce for a few moments, turn off and serve them hot with a sprinkle of chopped parsley.
+5) Drain the tagliatelle, keeping a ladle of cooking water; transfer them to the pan with the squid, also adding a bit of the cooking water (it helps to blend better), stir and toss in the sauce for a few moments, turn off the heat and serve hot with a sprinkle of chopped parsley.

-The extra idea.
-In the case of large squid, 2 will be more than enough to prepare this recipe.
-Moreover, squid can be replaced by fish with an even shorter cooking time, such as mackerel, fresh salmon, or cod.
-Alternatively, we can use canned tuna and mackerel for an equally tasty but very quick dish.
+Extra idea.
+In the case of large squid, 2 will be more than sufficient to prepare this recipe.
+The squid can also be replaced by fish with even shorter cooking times, like mackerel, fresh salmon, or cod.
+Or we can use canned tuna and mackerel, for an equally tasty but very quick dish.

-Fresh cherry tomatoes can be replaced by a couple of peeled tomatoes or cherry tomatoes or half a teaspoon of tomato paste.
-Indeed, the tomato only serves to give an additional aromatic touch to the flavor and slightly color the dish.
+Fresh cherry tomatoes can be replaced with a couple of peeled tomatoes or cherry tomatoes or half a teaspoon of concentrate.
+In fact, the tomato only serves to give an additional aromatic touch to the taste and slightly color the dish.

 Author image